Brayzonn/Auto-deploy-webhook/Readme.md

    openssl rand -hex 20
    ```

-2. **Limited Permissions**: Run your deployment script with the minimum necessary permissions.
+2. **Limited Permissions**: Run your re-deployment script with the minimum necessary permissions.

 3. **Secure Server Access**: Ensure your server has proper firewall rules and only accepts HTTPS connections.